vikingdata/articles/misc/c/design/explanations/two_bite_gates.md

 	       |
 	       K1
 ```

-The Process of the additions
+The Process of the addition
 * Let A = 11 and B = 11
 * Add the rightmost bits
    * A0 = 1 and B0 = 1